 - A Practice Note issued by the Department for the Environment and the Welsh Office jointly in 1990 recommends that although authorities may wish to have readily understood policies for deciding whether or not to grant relief, and for determining the amount of relief to grant, they should not adopt a policy or rule which allows a case to be disposed of without any consideration as to its individual merits. - The billing authority may not award discretionary relief unless it is satisfied that the hereditament is used for purposes which are of benefit to the local community and that it would be reasonable for the billing authority to award relief, having regard for the interests of the persons liable to pay its Council Tax. - Guidance issued by the Office of the Deputy Prime Minister in December 2002 warns of the possibility of discretionary rate reliefs contravening European state aid rules.
 European Union competition rules generally prohibit Government subsidies to businesses.
 Relief from taxes, including National Non-Domestic Rates, can constitute state aid. - In practice, aid to village shops, most local "commercial" charities and other small-scale local service organisations (B&Bs, small retailers, child care facilities etc) will not be caught by the state aid rules as long as they are independent businesses because they are deemed incapable of affecting intra-community trade.
 On the other hand, any manufacturing operation, however small, is normally deemed capable of affecting intra-community trade.
 This means that rate relief for butchers, or farmers producing cheese, sausages, cider and other foodstuffs for example, would constitute state aid. - 8 There are general exemptions from state aid rules where the aid is below a de minimis level.
-This level is set at €200,000 to any one business over a period of three years. - 9 Nottinghamshire Hospice Ltd exists to provide care and support to terminally hill patients. - The hereditament at 47 Main Street, Burton Joyce is used as a charity shop, mostly selling goods that are donated by the general public. - The application form, attached at appendix 1, advises that Nottinghamshire Hospice Ltd allows membership to the organisation from all sections of the community and there are no restrictions.
-They also provided training and education to their members. - Nottinghamshire Hospice Ltd is a registered charity (Number 509759) with the Commissioner for Charities in England and Wales (appendix 2). - 13 The club's rules of association are attached at appendix 3.
+This level is set at €200,000 to any one business over a period of three years. - 9 Healthwatch Nottinghamshire exists to promote the advancement of health and relief of those in need by reason of youth, age, ill health, disability or financial hardship for the benefit of the population of Nottinghamshire. - The hereditaments at Brookfield Road, Arnold are the sole offices for Healthwatch Nottinghamshire and are used for their engagement and outreach functions, connecting with local groups that seldom heard.
+They also use the offices to train and develop volunteers, enabling Healthwatch Nottinghamshrie to meet their objectives and further their aims (appendix 8). - 11 The application form, attached at appendix 1, advises that Healthwatch Nottinghamshire are a non-membership charity. - Healthwatch Nottinghamshire is a registered charity (Number 1159968) with the Commissioner for Charities in England and Wales (appendix 2).

-- 14 Accounts for the last two years are at appendices 4 and 5. - These accounts have been inspected by one of the Council's Finance Business Partners and their response is attached at appendix 6.
-A Dun & Bradstreet report is attached at appendix 7. - It is proposed that relief is allowed at 20% in this case as it is considered that the objectives of this organisation are in line with the Council's objectives as stated in the Gedling Plan 2017/19 under the headings "Improving health and wellbeing".
+- 13 The charities articles of association are attached at appendix 3. - 14 Accounts for the last two years are at appendices 4 and 5. - These accounts have been inspected by one of the Council's Finance Business Partners and their response is attached at appendix 6.
+A Dun & Bradstreet report is attached at appendix 7. - It is proposed that relief is allowed at 20% in this case as it is considered that the objectives of this organisation are in line with the Council's objectives as stated in the Gedling Plan 2017/19 under the headings "Improving health and wellbeing" and "Promote and encourage pride, good citizenship and participation in the local area".